outdreamer/build-a-cure-1/docs/problem_solving_matching.md

     - min info => selection of structural layer

     - structural example:

       - how to identify the correct interface to solve the problem of 'area under curve' for a non-standard shape:

         - do you identify the nearest standard shape & derive the transformation function mapping standard shape area/metadata to non-standard shape area/metadata?

         - do you identify the standard shapes that are best at approximating the non-standard shape (easily added objects like rectangles that can approximate an asymmetric curve's underlying positive area)

         - do you identify sub-functions or functions on intervals of the curve & approximate their areas instead, summing them after their areas are found?

           - can you arrange these sub-component (functions/shapes split by interval) in a way that forms standard (and therefore more calculatable shapes)?

             - is there a way to arrange sections used to approximate area under the curve in a way that forms parabolas, etc

           - matching distortions (matching area above line with area below line so line can be used instead of curve)

         - can you map it to another function of variables with similar or equivalent variance & use that to map the area attribute?

           - a mapped problem might be:

             - "calculate a metric of expanded dimension (dimension + 1) of a point (meaning a line) differentiating the line from a limit relevant to lines"

+              - is there a relationship between point & line that mimics the relationship between line & area so calculating the line metric once expanded from a point can give a transformable answer into the area metric for a shape limited by the lines?

+            - "calculate a metric of reduced dimension (line) for an area to describe difference between line & limiting line"

+              - is there a relationship between cube & square metrics that can be used to estimate or calculate area if you have volume of shape created by curve expanded by another dimension?

         - calculate in the reverse direction:

           - how to derive set of lines possible for a particular area?
-            - "calculate a metric of reduced dimension (line) for an area to describe difference between line & limiting line"
+            - determine if the line described is likely to be a possible output for an input area

         - can it be reduced to area of another function with same probability distribution of outputs (y)

         - do you identify attributes higher up causal stack that can calculate area faster than approximation functions?

           - distorting variables of a straight line or rules detailing when standard/type/rule boundaries break

     - add variable-selection example with separate alts having equivalent outputs: